nagyistge/tml-wordpress/readme.txt

 == Frequently Asked Questions ==

 Our documentation is constantly updated with the latest FAQs.
-[Click here](http://welcome.translationexchange.com/docs/plugins/wordpress) to view the documentation.
+[Click here](https://translationexchange.com/docs/plugins/wordpress) to view the documentation.

 == Upgrade Notice ==

 = 0.3.1 =
-* Please update your settings to include application key and token
+* Please update your settings to include application key and token.

 = 0.2.5 =
 * This is the initial release of the plugin.